-- To establish and carry out procedures to control pests including carrying out regular checks for pests, removing sites where pests could breed, and taking action to eradicate pests where found. - To dispose of food or any food-related accessory, that has been contaminated by pests . - Food must be processed and handled in a way that minimises the contamination of the food.
+- To establish and carry out procedures to control pests including carrying out regular checks for pests, removing sites where pests could breed, and taking action to eradicate pests where found. - To dispose of food contaminated by pests. - Food must be processed and handled in a way that minimises the contamination of the food.

-- Pests, such as mice, rats, birds, cockroaches and flies, carry microbes that can cause illness if these microbes come into contact with food. - Faeces and urine from pests, such as rats and mice, can contaminate food and cause illness. - Pests can damage stock.
+- Pests, such as mice, rats, birds, cockroaches and flies, carry microbes that can cause illness if these microbes come into contact with food - Faeces and urine from pests, such as rats and mice, can contaminate food and cause illness. - Pests can damage stock.